-- 6.13 The indicative timescales for the investigation and categorisation of allegations are contained within the NYSCP procedures.
-The school should ensure that allegations are investigated as a priority to avoid unnecessary delay, though the time taken to resolve individual cases will depend on a range of factors including the nature, seriousness and complexity of the allegation. - 6.14 In the event that there are any delays in the process, the school should notify the employee of the reasons for these.
+- 6.13 The school should ensure that allegations are investigated as a priority to avoid unnecessary delay, though the time taken to resolve individual cases will depend on a range of factors including the nature, seriousness, and complexity of the allegation. - 6.14 If there are any delays in the process, the school should notify the employee of the reasons for these.